merteldem1r/AlgoStruct/README.md

 ## 1) Essential Concepts of C++

-- Essential concepts of C & C++ before diving into DSA.
+Essential concepts of C & C++ **before diving into DSA**.
 Arrays, Structures, OOP, Pointer and a lot more with explanation and example code.

 ### 1.1) Array Basics